 (2) The notice shall be in writing and shall conspicuously state: The name, address, and telephone number of the creditor to which payment is to be made, a brief description of the credit transaction, the consumer's right to cure the default, the amount of payment and date by which payment must be made to cure the default and the consumer's possible liability for the reasonable costs of collection, including, but not limited to, court costs, attorney fees and collection agency fees, as provided in K.S.A.
 16a-2-507, and amendments thereto.
 A notice in substantially the following form complies with this section:

-(Name address and talenhane number of graditor)

 (Name, address, and telephone number of creditor)

 (Account number, if any)

-(Brief description of credit transaction)

-is the LAST DAY FOR PAYMENT
+(Brief description of credit transaction) is the LAST DAY FOR PAYMENT is the AMOUNT NOW DUE

 (Date)

-is the AMOUNT NOW DUE

-(Amount)